Become a subscriber and view posts without restrictions.

 Combining the pastry dough and the butter.

-- Roll out the pastry dough on a floured surface to approximately 18 inches in length and 10 inches in width.
-Place the butter ball into the middle and fold length-wise, the dough over the butter ball.
+- UPDATED 1/22/2021: Roll out the pastry dough on a floured surface to approximately 18 inches in length and 10 inches in width.
+Using a box grater, grate the butter into large shreds.
+This will make it easier to roll out and preserve the dough.
+Sprinkle all of the butter down the middle of the dough, from the very end to the very top (but only in the middle third).
+Then, fold length-wise, the dough over the butter.
 You will have two layers of dough on top of the butter - a tri-fold.

-- Remove from the refrigerator and roll out the dough to a large rectangle - approximately 24 inches by 18 inches.
+- The layering process continues!
+Remove from the refrigerator and roll out the dough to a large rectangle - approximately 24 inches by 18 inches.
 Then fold into thirds - one third on top of the other - similar to a letter folded so that it can fit in a business envelope.
-Place back onto the parchment which is on the sheet pan, wrap with plastic wrap and set aside for 30 minutes.
+Place back onto the parchment which is on the sheet pan, wrap with plastic wrap and set aside for 15 minutes (I have decreased the time from the previous writing of the recipe as I have found after four years of making this recipe four times each year, a full 30 minutes is not necessary in a modern refrigerator).

 - After one hour, roll out the dough again (floured surface), fold the tri-fold again.
-Wrap again as before, and set aside again for 15 minutes
+Wrap again as before, and set aside again in the refrigerator for 15 minutes

 - Now to make the croissants!
 Cut the dough into half (you don't have to, but it makes it easier to roll out).